 And the official Boston Marathon jacket…

-Bright and early race morning, Bill walked me to where all the school buses waited to take the runners to Hopkinton.
+Bright and early race morning, Bill and I left our hotel and walked to where the school buses waited to take the runners to Hopkinton.
 Looking like a nervous little girl on her first day of kindergarten, I said goodbye to Bill, as he headed back to the hotel until it was time for the first athletes to find their way back into Boston.